We have built a pipeline that addresses the most serious manifestations of liver conditions.

 CARDIOMETABOLIC

-• BOS-580 is currently being studied in Phase 2a clinical trials in patients at risk for or with biopsy-confirmed MASH
+Efimosfermin is currently being studied in Phase 2 clinical trials in participants at risk for or with biopsy-confirmed MASH

-is an investigational fusion protein based on human IgG and FGF21, modified to provide an extended systemic half-life.
-BOS-580 is produced in mammalian cells, which is known to improve the quality of glycosylation.
-The molecule has demonstrated specificity for three FGF21 receptors in non-clinical studies which suggests BOS-580 may allow for a balanced pharmacological effect.
+Efimosfermin is an investigational fusion protein based on human IgG and FGF21, modified to provide an extended systemic half-life.
+Efimosfermin is produced in mammalian cells, which is known to improve the quality of glycosylation.
+The molecule has demonstrated specificity for three FGF21 receptors in non-clinical studies which suggests efimosfermin may allow for a balanced pharmacological effect.

 Metabolic dysfunction-associated steatotic liver disease (MASLD) is a highly prevalent, silent disease.
 MASLD is also closely associated with metabolic co-morbidities such as diabetes mellitus 2 (T2D) and hypertension.
 Metabolic dysfunction-associated steatohepatitis (MASH) is a severe form of MASLD.